Some of the belief and therapy systems that we suspect to be hoaxes (or partial

 minority of cases.
 We attended a FC conference in Syracuse NY on 1998-MAY,

-sponsored by the Facilitated Communication Institute at Syracuse NY.
+sponsored by the Institute on Communication and Inclusionat Syracuse University in Syracuse NY.
 1

 majority of persons who suffer from that disorder (and their families).
 In